JetBrains/teamcity-documentation/topics/how-to.md

 A metrics value can be published as TeamCity statistics via [service message](service-messages.md#Reporting+Build+Statistics) and then displayed in a [custom chart](customizing-statistics-charts.md#Showing+Charts+Only+for+Specific+Build+Configurations+on+Project+Level).
 You can also configure [build failure condition](build-failure-conditions.md#Fail+build+on+metric+change) based on the metric.

-If the tool reports code\-attributing information like Inspections or Duplicates, TeamCity\-bundled report can be used to display the results.
-A custom plugin will be necessary to process the tool\-specific report into TeamCity\-specific data model.
+If the tool reports code-attributing information like Inspections or Duplicates, TeamCity-bundled report can be used to display the results.
+A custom plugin will be necessary to process the tool-specific report into TeamCity-specific data model.
 Example of this can be found in [XML Test Reporting](xml-report-processing.md) plugin and FXCop plugin (see a link on [Open-source Bundled Plugins](https://confluence.jetbrains.com/display/TW/Open-source+Bundled+Plugins)).

 See also [Import coverage results in TeamCity](#Import+coverage+results+in+TeamCity).

 For advanced integration, a custom plugin will be necessary to store and present the data as required.
 See [Developing TeamCity Plugins](https://confluence.jetbrains.com/display/TCD18/Developing+TeamCity+Plugins) for more information on plugin development.

 ## Restore Just Deleted Project
+{product="tc"}

 TeamCity moves deleted projects settings directories (which are named after the project id) to `<[TeamCity Data Directory](teamcity-data-directory.md)>/config/_trash` directory adding `"<internal ID>"` suffix to the directories.